List of Elemental Gelade characters: Anime original characters

-Selena is an Edel Raid with blond hair and a blue Elemental Gelade on her lower left arm.
+Selena is an Edel Raid with blonde hair and a blue Elemental Gelade on her lower left arm.
 She once lived at Arc Aile's protection facilities, a place that was said to be filled with happiness, but all she felt was loneliness.
-She flees the idealistic society and runs off to return to her old village.
-Her journey home is not a joyful one because Edel Raid hunters like Wolx Hound is on the pursuit to capture her.
-With the help of Cou and Ren, she safely returns home only to discover her home that she once lived in is occupied by an unknown person and the young children she used to play with has grown very old.
-To her dismay, she discovers her lover had died a year ago from old age.
+She flees the idealistic society to return to her home village, but is pursued by Edel Raid hunters like Wolx Hound.
+With the help of Coud and Ren, she safely returns home, only to discover that the home that she once lived in is occupied by an unknown person, the young children she used to play with have grown old, and her lover had died a year ago from old age.
 She blames Arc Aile for her sadness.